Traditional Reverse Proxy Limitations

 Ingress Routing

-Request is routed to the closest available point of presence.
+Request is routed to the closest available node.
 If one goes down, there is always another point available.

 2